-David R. Swartz teaches history at Asbury University.
-He is author of Moral Minority: The Evangelical Left in an Age of Conservatism (University of Pennsylvania Press, 2012) and Facing West: American Evangelicals in an Age of World Christianity (Oxford University Press, 2020).
+David R. Swartz teaches history at Asbury University and is the author of Moral Minority: The Evangelical Left in an Age of Conservatism (University of Pennsylvania Press, 2012) and Facing West: American Evangelicals in an Age of World Christianity (Oxford University Press, 2020).
 He is currently working on projects related to transnational evangelicalism, the American evangelical antitrafficking movement in Southeast Asia, and Civil War memory in Jessamine County, Kentucky.
 He is the founder and faculty sponsor of Plowshares, a Central Kentucky group that promotes peace and reconciliation.

 The Evangelical Left in an Age of Conservatism

 Publisher: University of Pennsylvania Press